ssprojects/ss_lab/text2code.md

 title: Text2Code Generation
 ---
 # Goal
-Our goal is to develop sytems for Text-to-SQL generations that are easy to customize to new schema, reliable, and efficient.
+Our goal is to develop sytems for Text-to-Code generation, specifically Text-to-SQL, that are easy to customize to new schema, reliable, and efficient.
 A good overall pitch of our work (as of early 2024) can be found in these \[[slides](https://drive.google.com/file/d/1VHRalYFo2H8Nb-clUZhBwULSGP-7wMPe/view?usp=sharing)\].
 For more recent work, please see our recent papers.

 # Publications
+ * Reliable Answers for Recurring Questions: Boosting Text-to-SQL Accuracy with Template Constrained Decoding.
+(Under review)
+ * The Missing Alignment Link of In-context Learning on Sequences.
+Harshvardhan Agarwal, Sunita Sarawagi.
+In ICML 2025
+ * Diverse In-Context Example Selection After Decomposing Programs and Aligned Utterances Improves Semantic Parsing.
+Mayank Kothyari, Sunita Sarawagi, Soumen Chakrabarti, Gaurav Arora, Srujana Merugu.
+In NAACL 2025
- * Benchmarking and Improving Text-to-SQL Generation under Ambiguity Adithya Bhaskar, Tushar Tomar, Ashutosh Sathe, Sunita Sarawagi In EMNLP 2023.
+ * Benchmarking and Improving Text-to-SQL Generation under Ambiguity.
+Adithya Bhaskar, Tushar Tomar, Ashutosh Sathe, Sunita Sarawagi In EMNLP 2023.

  * CRUSH4SQL: Collective Retrieval Using Schema Hallucination For Text2SQL.
 Mayank Kothyari, Dhruva Dhingra, Sunita Sarawagi, and Soumen Chakrabarti In EMNLP 2023.